Khadijah Mellah: Filming

 The drama of the event was hugely enhanced by the "jockey's eye view" afforded by helmet-mounted dashcams on all riders in the race.
 This film footage also records Mellah's emotional words as she realises she is going to win.

 The documentary premièred at the Ritzy Cinema in Brixton, with Mellah, the club patron Oliver Bell and Camilla, Duchess of Cornwall as guests, prior to its TV screening.

+Riding A Dream Academy

+In 2021, Mellah co-founded the Riding A Dream Academy, with the aim of increasing the number of young horse riders from under-represented communities in racing.
+Among the academy's graduates is Aamilah Aswat, who in November 2025 became the first black British female jump jockey to ride in Britain.